BASIC APPEAL FORMS

 on any appeal unless requested by counsel for either party.
 Oral

-reply brief.
-The request for oral argument shall be filed as a
+appellant's reply brief.
+A request for oral argument may be

 the court shall hear argument on behalf of the opposing party, if

 present.
-The court may, if it so desires, require oral argument
+The court in its discretion may require oral argument

 in any case.